Kingly77/Project/Readme.md

-#  World-Clock
+#  Weather-Clock-with-Currency-Converter

 # Description
-  The World clock is an app that helps the user/client find the current time , current weather accompined with the current icon and background image of that specific weather condition.

-  Our app allows users to see the current money exchange from USD to other conties currencies.
+  The World clock is an app that helps the user/client find the current time, current weather accompined by the current icon and background image of that specific weather condition.
+It also allows users to see the exchange rates from USD to other currencies.
-  * * NOTE: The currency exchange works only from USD.

   Our projects meets the quality requirements, such as:
-   * used two server-side Api associated with Api Keys.
+   * Uses two server-side Api associated with Api Keys.
    * It is fully responsive.
    * Applied almost all sets of the course module
    * It is User interactive.
    * it is highly polished
-   * It uses a css framework other than bootsrap ,called Foundation.
+   * It uses a front-end framework other than bootstrap, called Foundation.
    * Has client side storage to stroge persistent data has no stored data
-   * uses Modals instade of alerts, prompts and confirms
+   * Uses Modals instade of alerts, prompts and confirms
-   * comments properly applied.
+   * Ccomments properly applied.
-   * all codes are properly indented.
+   * Code is properly indented.

   Here is a link to our project: